-Windows 10 Performance Monitor is a great tool for testing overall performance of a system.
-The report includes a number of useful diagnostics which can help troubleshoot everyday system issues.
+Windows Performance Monitor is an excellent tool for testing the system performance.
+It can generate detailed reports that include many useful diagnostics that can help troubleshoot everyday system issues.

-- Summary which includes general performance of CPU, Disk, Network and Memory.
+- Summary which includes the general performance of CPU, Disk, Network, and Memory.

-In this article, we will discuss about creating useful performance reports in Windows 10.
-This will help us troubleshoot your everyday system issues.
+In this article, we will discuss creating useful performance reports for the Windows operating system.
+This will help us troubleshoot our daily system issues.

-Create a system performance report in Windows 10
+Create a System Performance Report in Windows 11/10

-Windows 10 includes two built-in data sets which can be run to create a general report of different system metrics.
+Windows includes two built-in data sets, which can be run to create a general report of different system metrics.

 - System Diagnostics